Being great at anything is hard, but by studying and applying the science of awe, you can create or do amazing stuff consistently.

 And when you experience it, explore it.

-If you enjoy this, share it with someone with the buttons below.
+If you enjoy this, share it with someone using the buttons below.

 The Science of Awe, by the Greater Good Science Center at UC Berkeley in September 2018 (PDF)